-2 Important Farmland includes Prime Farmland, Farmland of Statewide Importance, Unique Farmland, and Farmland of Local Importance.
+1 Important Farmland includes Prime Farmland, Farmland of Statewide Importance, Unique Farmland, and Farmland of Local Importance.

-3A "quiet zone" is an area in which an FRA exemption has been granted to the rule requiring trains to sound their horns when approaching public highway-rail grade crossings.
+2A "quiet zone" is an area in which an FRA exemption has been granted to the rule requiring trains to sound their horns when approaching public highway-rail grade crossings.
 A quiet zone is a section of rail line at least one-half mile in length that contains one or more consecutive public grade crossings or a single public grade crossing at which locomotive horns are not routinely sounded.
 Only local cities and counties can request establishment of a quiet zone through the FRA.

-4 Criteria used for evaluation are those subjects where the EIR/EIS analysis indicates disproportionately high and adverse effects on low-income populations and minority populations after direct mitigation.
-Conclusions take into account the effect of direct mitigation, the offsetting value of project benefits, and offsetting mitigation measures proposed for each project alternative.
+3 Criteria used for evaluation are those subjects where the EIR/EIS analysis indicates disproportionately high and adverse impacts to low-income and minority populations.

-5 Noise impacts after noise barrier mitigation.
+4 Noise impacts are assessed after noise barrier mitigation.